+Figure 2.
 Structure of a sandwich panel.
-Insulation core is between two thin metal faces of gases is tens and hundreds times lower than that of solid materials.
+Insulation core is between two thin metal faces

 Polyurethane consists of small closed cells.
 Only 3% of the material is solid, the rest is gas trapped in these pores.
 Its density usually ranges from 24 to 96 kg/m3.